ryansheehy0/Neo-C/possible_features.md

 ## Todo
-- casting
-	- I like the syntax of C-style casting.
-	- What about const_cast?
-How to cast consts
+- There is no implied conversion with instances of classes so that the syntax for creating an object from a class is consistent.
+	- The `explicit` keyword is used on all constructors.
 - templates
 	- Remove template meta programming
 - new and delete